Thomas Moore: The Memoirs of Captain Rock

+The Memoirs arose out of a tour of rural Ireland on which Moore had been was accompanied by Lansdowne, whose estates in Ireland were extensive.
+For Landsdowne, as for Russell and other of Moore's Whig friends who celebrated his novel's success, it may have been significant that when the 300-year chronicle finally catches up with Captain Rock in the post-Napoleonic depression, the focus of violent discontent is no longer Catholic dispossession or Anglo-Irish landlordism per se.
+The Rockites' fury is directed at the tithes levied on top of rents on behalf of the Anglican clergy.
+But for this shift to "safer ground", it is unlikely that The Times of London would have praised the author for his "love of justice".

+In Ireland, Ascendancy opinion was outraged.
+Moore's work elicited a riposte, dramatising the "Popish" and "heartless" character of the "village banditti": Charlotte Elizabeth Tonna's The Rockite; An Irish Story (1829).

-This low-level agrarian warfare continued through, and beyond, the Great Irish Famine of the 1840s.
-It was only after this catastrophe, which as Prime Minister Moore's Whig friend, Lord Russell, failed in any practical measure to allay, that British governments began to assume responsibility for agrarian conditions.
-At the time of Captain Rocks publication (1824), the commanding issue of the day was not tenant rights or land reform.
+Low-level agrarian warfare continued through, and beyond, the Great Irish Famine of the 1840s.
+It was only after this catastrophe which, as Prime Minister, Russell failed in any practical measure to allay, that British governments began to assume responsibility for agrarian conditions.
+At the time of Captain Rocks publication (1824), the commanding issue of the day was not tithes or tenant rights.
 It was the final instalment of Catholic Emancipation: Castlereagh's unredeemed promise of Catholic admission to parliament.